Princess Cruise Reviews – Princess Cruise Ships

 But while many things about Princess are very big, the line also operates a good number of ships—nearly half its fleet—that would be considered midsize and even a couple that by today’s standards are thought of as small, with only several hundred people aboard.
 What’s more, the line also was the first to make big ships more intimate and cozy with its philosophy of “Big Ship Choice, Small Ship Feel.”

-Onboard the Ships of Princess Cruises
+Onboard the Princess Cruise Ships

 Onboard, passengers will find a soothing and inviting mélange of influences, as Princess combines many different styles into a unique shipboard culture.
 Its California roots are evident in the line’s light and airy color schemes and interior décor.
 A British element permeates its officer corps, the result of a longtime association with P&O Cruises, the historic Peninsula and Oriental Steam Navigation Company founded in 1837.
 An Italian flair marks its dining experience due in part to an acquisition of Sitmar Cruises many years ago.
 Now part of Carnival Corporation, it is an internationally recognized brand name that does just about everything exceptionally well.